TurbineDriver/Cybersecurity/README.md

 Cybersecurity Class

 In this class we have covered a plethora of topics.
-The files in this repository consist of
+The files in this repository are from work we did with Linux and Azure Cloud Network construction.

+In the Linux folder you will find two Bash scrips.
+One was written to find a cheating Roulette Dealer and the other is a script to easily find the name of a Dealer by game and time.

+In the Diagrams folder there are two screenshots of Network Diagrams.
+The one labeled "Cloud Network" is a diagram of a network we built and learned about firewall configuration.
+The diagram labeled ELK Network is the same as the first except we added an ELK server and a network peering function in order to monitor our original network.